dojo/docs/dojo/xhrPut.rst

 Limitations
 ===========

-The limitations are the same as `dojo.xhrGet <dojo/xhrGet>`_
+The limitations are the same as :ref:`dojo.xhrGet <dojo/xhrGet>`

 =====
 Usage
 =====

 The xhrPut() function takes an object as its parameter.
 This object defines how the xhrPost should operate.
-All the `dojo.xhrGet parameters <dojo/xhrGet#dojo-xhrget-supported-object-properties>`_ are valid, including how to set the load and errors handlers.
+All the :ref:`dojo.xhrGet parameters <dojo/xhrGet>` are valid, including how to set the load and errors handlers.
 So, for specific information about those parameters, please refer to dojo.xhrGet.
 This page only lists out the parameters which are usually only used in conjunction with with a PUT.

 dojo.xhrPost supported object properties
 ----------------------------------------

-All of the dojo.xhrGet `object properties <dojo/xhrGet#dojo-xhrget-supported-object-properties>`_
+All of the dojo.xhrGet :ref:`object properties <dojo/xhrGet>`

 +------------------+----------------------------------------------------------------------------------------------------------------------------+
 |**putData**       |A string of data you wish to send as the put body.  dojo.xhrPut (and dojo.rawXhrPut), do not do any processing of this      |